Welcome

 A life in transition leads to interesting music.
 I've got many new musical prospects on the horizon,

-including a few improvised gigs with Dave linaburg, Jason Brogan, Michael Hanf, and Keiran Daly.
+including a few improvised gigs with Dave linaburg, Jason Brogan, Michael Hanf, and Keiran

-sympathetic pops from the dryer.)
+rid of the sympathetic pops from the dryer.)
 Good times all-around.

 July 2, 2006